 Stage 2Stakeholders were are invited to submit submissions on the 19 questions in the Issues Paper.
 In addition to the submission process, the Department met with employer and industry representatives.

 Stage 3The submission period for the Issues Paper closed on 27 September 2019.
 A summary of survey results, along with the received submissions is available.

-Stage 4A second consultation paper outlining a proposed skills shortage methodology for targeting apprenticeship incentives is planned for release in November.
+Stage 4The second consultation paper outlining a proposed skills shortage methodology for targeting apprenticeship incentives was released on 12 December 2019.